There are now 2 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Professional Engineering (Chemical Engineering specialisation, Electrical and Electronic Engineering specialisation
+- Enrolment in62550 Master of Professional Engineering (ID 356) Chemical Engineering specialisation, Electrical and Electronic Engineering specialisationor Enrolment in

 - ELEC4300 Control Engineering